-We lean toward the cautious side because my sister-in-law has more severe food allergies, my husband’s grandmother and aunt have Celiac, and I have mild allergies to wheat, almonds, and egg whites.
+We lean toward the cautious side because my husband’s side of the family has Celiac and some serious food allergies, and I have mild allergies to wheat, almonds, and egg whites.

 If in doubt, just wait.
 Your baby will be just fine if he doesn’t eat a cheese sandwich until he’s 17 months old.

 Final Thoughts on Feeding a Nine Month Old

 While there are a lot of scary aspects to offering whole chunks of food to a tiny uncoordinated human with few to no teeth, try not to worry too much about what can go wrong.
 This stage is so much fun!
 You get to learn so much about their personality and enjoy the social bonding that comes from sharing a meal together.